 Asscher Cut Diamond Rings

-One of our favourite diamond rings here at Janai Jewellery is the Asscher cut diamond rings.
+One of our favourite diamond rings here at Janai Jewellery is the Asscher Cut Diamond Rings.
 The Asscher cut, in comparison to most of the other stones in our collection, is of a more recent origin, invented in the early 1900s and first made popular in the 1920s.
 Janai Jewellery Engagement Rings are available in every variety your fiancé and you can imagine and one of them is the Asscher Diamond Cut.

 Although instantly popular then with their strong and alluring cuts, now in the present, the Asscher cuts have once again, surged in popularity.

-Janai Jewellery offers a huge range of unique options when it comes to crafting the perfect engagement ring for your beloved partner.
+Janai Jewellery offers a huge range of Unique Engagement Ring options when it comes to crafting the perfect engagement ring for your beloved partner.
 From a selection in ring design, including solitaire, halo, and trilogy and with choices of platinum, white gold, and yellow gold, we know that you will find exactly the type of engagement ring you are looking for.